 You may not be able to totally protect your dog from the noise of the festivities, but you can reduce a lot of stress by following these tips:

 - If you are going to be home, know what time the fireworks will be starting so you can have your dog safely situated in a safe, quiet place.
 (You can safely count on the bangs and booms going off most of the day)

-- If you are going to the park or somewhere else, the safest thing is to prepare your dog before you leave, and leave him/her at home in a safe place.
-Although it’s preferable to leave them at home, if for some reason it’s not possible, be sure they are on a leash or in a pet carrier.
+- If you are going to the park or somewhere else, the safest thing is to prepare Fido before you leave, and leave him/her at home in a safe place.
+Although it’s preferable to leave them at home, if for some reason it’s not possible, be sure they are on a leash or in a pet carrier, and well-secured.

-- Your home should be a safe haven, prepare it by:
+- Your home should be a safe haven for you pup, prepare it by: